camelpunch/bundleinstall/README.md

+# An example Diego Docker container gotcha

-# How to get a Permission denied from Bundler using Diego
+## How to get a Permission denied from Bundler using Diego

 - Install [Lattice](http://lattice.cf/)
 - Make sure it's running: `ltc list` should say "No apps to display."